jmichaud8/russian_nesting/README.md

 *Parsing Requirement*: Participants must write their code to parse this input format directly from standard input (stdin). </br>
 *Dimension Constraints*: Each envelope's width and height, wi and hi, will satisfy 1 <= wi, hi <= 10^5. </br>
 *No Partial or Malformed Data*: Assume that all input data will be well-formed and complete. </br>
+*No Rotation*: The dimensions must fit without any rotation, meaning both the width and height of one envelope must be strictly greater than the width and height of another envelope for it to nest inside.

 **Output**
 * A single integer should be returned to the console on how many envelopes could be nested using the provided input  </br>